-CARAD provides specialised welfare and advocacy assistance to asylum seekers, refugees and detainees in Western Australia, through our Case Management and Volunteer Programs.
+CARAD provides specialised welfare and advocacy assistance to asylum seekers, refugees and detainees in Western Australia, through our Client Services and Volunteer Programs.

 Asylum seeker: A person who is waiting for their protection visa application to be assessed.